Edward Hyde, 3rd Earl of Clarendon: Governor of New York and New Jersey

 Invasion by sea was the other threat to New York.
-The approaches to New York harbour were fortified by a rebuilt Fort William Henry on the tip of Manhattan Island, in addition to a line of forts and stockades on both banks of the Hudson River as far as the East River.
+The approaches to New York harbour were fortified by a rebuilt Fort William Henry on the tip of Manhattan Island, in addition to a line of forts and stockades on both banks of the Hudson River (Note: Known at the time as the North River) as far as the East River.
 A breastwork with cannon lined the island's riverbanks.
 Some of the cannon had been commandeered from ships in the harbour.
 Fears of attack from the sea were realised on 26 July 1706, when the French 16-gun brig Queen Anne suddenly appeared off Sandy Hook at the harbour entrance.
 Rumours quickly spread that 10 more ships were on the way from the Virginia Capes.

 The resulting panic was magnified by the fact that fortifications at the Narrows were as yet incomplete.
 The local populace rushed to the site and quickly dug defensive embankments.
 The French ship sailed away without attacking, and the approaching fleet turned out to be 10 ships that had been captured from the French.
 In 1703, the New York Assembly had assigned Mayor William Peartree to raise £1500 to complete the project.
 However, blame was quickly shifted to Governor Cornbury, with accusations of embezzlement.
 The charge prompted the New York Assembly to cut off funding to the governor and manage the colonial budget directly.
 No French or native incursions into New York Colony occurred throughout the 11-year war.